Audi A7 Review

 The Indian auto industry has seen it all this year.
 Despite the slowdown in the market, the luxury segment seems to be almost invincible to the downturn.
 Sales have been consistent and you have all the reason to smile if you work for Audi.
 The German luxury manufacturer is slowing inching away to the top and has clearly set sights on pole position.
 Luxury Coupe’s are not really known to bring in the volumes, due to their limited 2-door usability.
 However, things are different when it comes to 4-door coupes as they are more practical cars for daily use.
 The Audi A7 made its debut at the 2010 Paris Motor Show and went on sale subsequently.
 It is based on the Volkswagen Group MLB platform which is shared with the 2012 Audi A6.
 The Audi A7 competes with the Mercedes CLS-Class and the recently launched BMW 6-Series Gran Coupe, but does it have enough to take on the competition?

 Exteriors – There is no doubt that the Audi A7 is quite a beauty, you will notice people stealing a few looks with many going for a second glance thanks to its sharp and dynamic design.
 The front end is strikingly similar to the Audi A6.
-The A7 get the family hexagonal grille with the four rings sitting in the center with supremacy.
-The bumper is devoid of fog lamps and instead gets a mesh work which helps in air intake.
+The A7 gets the family hexagonal grille with the four rings sitting in the centre with supremacy.
+The bumper of the is Audi A7 devoid of fog lamps and instead gets a mesh work which helps in air intake.
 The bumper design is elaborate and looks rich.
 The headlamp assembly is detailed and has the typical Audi daytime running LED lights which we Indians simply love.
 Adaptive projector Xenon lights ensure you don’t need the fog lamps at all.
 Sharp creases on the hood make a sporty impression.
-The night vision camera sits just in front of the rear view mirror in the center.
+The night vision camera sits just in front of the rear view mirror in the centre.

 The side profile is what makes the Audi A7 look different.
 The most noticeable part is the coupe styled roof line which slopes all the way to the boot rather gradually.
 The doors are frame less and the 7-spoke alloys give it a flamboyant stance.
 The A7 is long and measures 4.97 metres in length.
 The coupe styling makes it shed some height and the A7 is only 1.42-meters on the scale making it appear dynamic and sporty.